 Agapinis

 Another favorite, ideal for those who want to try the forgotten dishes of Crete.
-Among the most popular among Cretans is their patsas, a soup known for its high protein value, which according to locals helps cure a hangover and will give you all the energy you need to face the day.
+Cretans love or hate patsas, a soup known for its high protein value, which according to locals helps cure a hangover and will give you all the energy you need to face the day.

 Patsas is usually eaten for breakfast after a long night of partying or drinking.
 There are different recipes for this soup, its main ingredient can be kilia (tripe) or podarakia (feet).